Anders Aplin

+Mainly a right-back, he is also capable of playing as either a centre-back, central-midfielder, and occasionally as a striker.

 Club career

 Youth career

-Anders was part of the Singapore Sports School's inaugural cohort of footballers and moved on to the National Football Academy under-18s.
+Aplin was part of the Singapore Sports School's inaugural cohort of footballers and moved on to the National Football Academy under-18s.
 In 2009, he was part of the Victoria Junior College football team which won the National Schools A Division title.

 Singapore Cricket Club

-Although Anders was part of the Singapore Sports School's inaugural cohort of footballers, playing alongside future Lions such as Safuwan Baharudin and Madhu Mohana, his decision to focus on his studies saw him fall through the cracks of Singapore's professional football circuit.
+Although Aplin was part of the Singapore Sports School's inaugural cohort of footballers, playing alongside future Lions such as Safuwan Baharudin and Madhu Mohana, his decision to focus on his studies saw him fall through the cracks of Singapore's professional football circuit.
 As a result, Anders played for Singapore Cricket Club in the amateur National Football League.